Samjean2020/progda-assignment2020/README.md

                                                         Introduction

 This assessment is about numpy.random package in Python.
 It is designed to present a less robotic approach of the module, using Python language routine and novel algorithms such as PCG64 on a Jupyter Notebook.
 Jupyter Notebook is a web application with properties to create and share manuscripts containing live scripts, equations, visualisations and narrative messages.
-Data cleaning and transformation, numerical simulation, statistical modeling, data visualisation, machine learning are some of its attributes (jupyter.org, 2020)
+Data cleaning and transformation, numerical simulation, statistical modeling, data visualisation, machine learning are some of its attributes (jupyter, 2020)

                                                         Tasks
 	Explaining the overarching purpose of the package